Mold and Mildew

 - Thoroughly dry any wet surfaces or materials.
 Do not let water pool or stand in your home.

 - Promptly remove and replace any materials that cannot be thoroughly dried, such as drywall, insulation or fabrics.

 - Should mold develop, thoroughly clean the affected area with a mild solution of bleach.
 First test to see if the affected materials or surface is color safe.
 Porous materials, such as fabric, upholstery or carpet should be discarded.
-Should mold growth be sever, call on the services of a qualified professional cleaner.

 Common Problems and Troubleshootingo

 - Dark spots and/or musty odors indicate that mold and mildew is present.